keithasaurus/koda-validate/docs/how_to/dictionaries/derived.rst

 Customization
 -------------
-It's common to need to customize the logic of these derived :class:`Validator`\s beyond simple types.
+It's common to need to customize the logic of derived :class:`Validator`\s beyond simple types.
 There are a few ways to do that.

 Annotated